WORKING HARD FOR YOUR FAMILY SCHEDULE A CONSULTATION

 A Power of Attorney (POA) has the power to bring you peace of mind, as this estate planning tool allows you to designate a trusted individual to act on your behalf should you become unable to do so.
 These documents are focused on planning for the unexpected and ensuring your wishes are adhered to, no matter what life throws your way.

 The Elder & Disability Law Firm, APC, based in Redlands, California, is committed to guiding you through this process.
 Serving clients throughout Southern California, including Riverside, Rancho Cucamonga, and Palm Springs, the firm understands the intricacies of estate planning, including the establishment of a robust POA.
-Their team is dedicated to personalizing their services to meet your unique needs and providing reassurance in times of uncertainty.
+The firm is dedicated to personalizing their services to meet your unique needs and providing reassurance in times of uncertainty.

 Defining Power of Attorney